digidenz/azure-apps/README.md

 # Introduction

-This project demonstrates the use of Terraform to provision Azure environments that use Azure App Services to run Linux containers.
+This project demonstrates the use of Terraform and Azure DevOps release pipelines to provision Azure environments for hosting containerised apps under Azure App Service.

 # Folder Structure
 * `Terraform/app_modules`: Modules for deploying App Services and their related resources